-Buckeye Power and its 24 member co-ops are invested in safe, reliable, affordable and economically sustainable power production that is also environmentally responsible.
+Buckeye Power and its 24 member co-ops are committed to safe, reliable, affordable, and economically sustainable power production that is also environmentally responsible.

 Ohio’s co-ops take a balanced approach to renewable energy.
-While we continue to support and utilize affordable coal-fired generation for the bulk of our power, Buckeye Power’s renewable energy portfolio reflects our ongoing interest in solar, wind, biomass and hydropower resources that align with our key priority of delivering reliable power to our co-ops at the lowest possible cost.
+While we continue to support and utilize affordable coal-fired generation for the bulk of our power, Buckeye Power and its member cooperatives have made significant investments in renewable energy on behalf of Ohio co-op families.

 Buckeye Power has installed solar energy arrays at 23 locations throughout Ohio for the OurSolar community solar project.
 Individual sizes range from 25 kilowatts to more than 600 kilowatts.
 Local member cooperatives may offer subscriptions to these solar farms as an alternative source of generation.
 These subscriptions provide direct access to solar generation to electric consumers who otherwise may not have the means or ability to have their own rooftop systems.

 4.45 megawatts from biogas projects

 Buckeye Power purchases the excess generation from animal waste anaerobic digester systems at four locations across the state.
 Bacteria break down the manure produced at these dairy, pork and poultry operations to create the methane gas used to fuel engine-and-generator sets.
 Power flows onto the grid via interconnections with the member systems Consolidated, Midwest, North Western, and Paulding Putnam electric cooperatives.